Yandex Cloud

 Note

-You cannot set restrictions on running functions from the system.builtin virtual schema, i.e., native Trino functions.
+You cannot restrict the execution of functions residing in the system.builtin virtual schema, i.e., the built-in Trino functions.

 For each user-function pair, the rules apply as follows:

-• Rules are checked for matches in the order they are specified in the configuration file.
+• Rules are checked in the order of their declaration.
 The first rule matching the user-function pair applies.

-• If none of the rules match the user-function pair, no actions with the function are allowed to the user.
+• If none of the rules match the user-function pair, the user is denied all actions with the function.

-• If no function access rules are set, each user can run only built-in functions.
+• If no function access rules are set, only the built-in functions are allowed for each user.

 • Function access rules apply together with the top-level rules for objects in catalogs.